 Georgia Urology is the largest urology practice in Atlanta and the Southeast.
 Our board certified urologists provide the finest urologic care available and strive for the best outcomes for all of our patients.
-Comprised of 40 of Atlanta’s top urologists, including many who are fellowship trained and have advanced specialty training in oncology, laparoscopy, infertility, incontinence and pediatrics, Georgia Urology provides convenient care in 28 offices and ambulatory surgery centers through out the Atlanta metro area.
+Comprised of 45 of Atlanta’s top urologists, including many who are fellowship trained and have advanced specialty training in oncology, laparoscopy, infertility, incontinence and pediatrics, Georgia Urology provides convenient care in more than 30 offices and ambulatory surgery centers throughout the Atlanta metro area.
 Our experienced urologists use state of the art diagnostic equipment and advanced treatment techniques including robot assisted technology and many other laparoscopic and minimally invasive procedures to manage all urological problems in men, women and children.

 Georgia Urology is also a leader in vasectomy and vasectomy reversal procedures.
 We understand the sensitive and challenging personal decisions which sexuality and fertility issues present for individuals and couples.
 Our skilled urologists are experts in male sexual and reproductive health.
 If you’re considering a vasectomy or vasectomy reversal, click the links for more information.

 What You Should Know About Vasectomy

 December 18, 2018By Dr. A. Keith Levinson, M.D.
 Deciding to have a vasectomy is a big decision, so Georgia Urology wants to make sure you have all the Read More »

 - Dr. Lewis Kriteman appears on “The Weekly Check-Up” on WSB radio On Sunday, December 9th, Dr. Lewis Kriteman appeared on The Weekly Check-Up hosted by Bruce Feinberg on News/Talk WSB radio.
 At the Read More »